jyphotography/machine-learning/01-intro/module1.md

     return result
 ~~~~
 ### Identity matrix
+like number 1  you will get the same matrix when dot identity matrix
 ~~~~python
 I = np.eye(3)
 ~~~~
 ### Inverse

 ~~~~python
 V = np.array([
     [1, 1, 2],